hiteshmaurya99/SR-GAN/README.md

 ![sample of training data after transformation in comparision with original , lowres(input), highres(target)](https://user-images.githubusercontent.com/26987970/265220544-12fc01f0-af86-4aec-a8c3-f84e98f6ca46.png)
 ![sample 2](https://user-images.githubusercontent.com/26987970/265220587-3a3ea551-104f-4cf1-8feb-96f5d8651696.png)

-The model architecture consists of Convolution block, Upsampling block, Dense-residual block repeated and connnected to form Generator and Discriminator just uses conv blocks with increasing channels.The network contains eight convolutional layers with of 3×3 filter kernels, increasing by a factor of 2 from 64 to 512 kernels.
+The model architecture consists of Convolution block, Upsampling block, Dense-residual block(skip connections) repeated and connnected to form Generator and Discriminator just uses conv blocks with increasing channels.The network contains eight convolutional layers with of 3×3 filter kernels, increasing by a factor of 2 from 64 to 512 kernels.
 Strided convolutions are used to reduce the image resolution each time the number of features is doubled.

 Model architecture-
 ![model_architecture_of_sr_gan](https://user-images.githubusercontent.com/26987970/265250594-8495ca2b-95b9-40f0-9846-f9dfa69d9284.png)